tidyverse/tidyverse.org/content/blog/usemodels-0-0-1/index.md

 is included in the recipe along with a step to generate one-hot encoded dummy variables. xgboost is one of the few tree ensemble implementations that requires the user to create dummy variables.
 This step is only added to the template when it is required for that model.

-Also, for this particular model, we recommend using a [space-filling design](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C7&q=space+filling+design+of+experiments) for the grid but the user must choose the number of grid points.
+Also, for this particular model, we recommend using a [space-filling design](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C7&q=space+filling+design+of+experiments) for the grid, but the user must choose the number of grid points.

 The current set of templates included in the inaugural version of the package are: